coredns/rfc/GSoC_Proposal.md

    # data: the data on which the model has to predict
 ```

-More functions can be added on further discussion,
+More functions will be added on further discussion.

 ## Timeline